-The BTEC Level 2 Tech Award is a work-related course.
+The Level 2 Technical Award is a work-related course.
 You will learn by completing projects and assignments that are based on realistic workplace situations, activities and demands.
-It introduces you to the employment area you have chosen and provides a good basis to go on to a more advanced work-related qualification such as the Level 3 Engineering in Extended Certificate or Diploma.
+It introduces you to the employment area you have chosen and provides a good basis to go on to a more advanced work-related qualification such as the Level 3 Engineering in Extended Certificate/Diploma or apprenticeship.

-Students will be given the opportunity to partake in a 3 day residential visit to Disneyland, Paris, to see how the rides are design, developed and maintained and why the park develops new technologies to support the environment.
-(Subject to Covid restrictions)
+Students will be given the opportunity to partake in a 3-day residential visit to Disneyland, Paris, to see how the rides are design, developed and maintained and why the park develops new technologies to support the environment.